vertica/VerticaPy/EXAMPLE.md

 ### Passengers without a lifeboat

-Let's now look at passengers without a lifeboat.
+Next, let's look at passengers without a lifeboat.

 ```python